 Tesco in Ireland

-Embedded in communities nationwide, Tesco Ireland operates 151 stores in cities and towns across Ireland.
+Embedded in communities nationwide, Tesco Ireland operates 152 stores in cities and towns around Ireland.
+We are delighted to be marking 25 years in Ireland this year.

 As one of Ireland’s largest private sector employers, Tesco Ireland employs over 13,000 colleagues across our head office, distribution centre and stores nationwide.